paulofmandown/rotLove/README.md

 To-Do
 ==========
-Maps     - Rogue (*still has a fail-state, need to pin down)
+Maps     - Rogue and Uniform (*still have fail-state, need to pin down)

-FOV      - Precise Shadow Casting